 The 12-step approach to addiction recovery has been considered the “gold standard” for addiction support groups since Alcoholics Anonymous first developed it in the 1930s.
 Since its inception, Alcoholics Anonymous has upheld its mission of providing free, confidential help to alcoholics and those struggling with other addictions who have a desire to stop drinking or using.
-But what happens if someone wants to get sober, but are opposed to the principles of 12-step recovery or are turned off by the spiritual focus of the program?
-For these reasons, many rehab programs offer non-12-step treatment alternatives for those seeking addiction recovery.
+But what happens if someone wants to get sober, but is opposed to the principles of 12-step recovery or are turned off by the spiritual focus of the program?
+For these reasons, we offer optional 12 steps, but not required, for those seeking addiction recovery.

 Traditional 12-step programs are not the only option for those who have made a commitment to stop using drugs or drinking.
 Although 12-step programs welcome all (regardless of faith), the 12-step approach is not suitable for everyone.
 Non-12-step rehab programs are available for those who prefer a secular or non-spiritual approach to rehab.